MatthiasKramer/Phase-detection-signal-processing-toolbox/README.md

 ----------------------------------
 Phase-detection probe measurements may overestimate time-averaged velocities and underestimate turbulence intensities, as shown in Table 1 (Kramer et al. 2019).
 Possible reasons include:
 - Probe tips are not aligned with flow streamlines.
-- Bubbles/droplets approach the probe at high and low velocities.
-A greater number of particles impact the tips during periods of high velocities, leading to some velocity overestimation.
+- A greater number of bubble/droplets impact the tips during periods of high velocities, leading to some velocity overestimation.